html5rocks/updates.html5rocks.com.new/_posts/2015-03-03-creating-semantic-sites-with-web-components-and-jsonld.md

 By combining web components with JSON-LD, we create a well-defined architecture for an application:

-* schema.org and JSON-LD represent the data layer, with schema.org providing the vocabulary for the data and JSON-LD constituing the format and transport for the data;
+* schema.org and JSON-LD represent the data layer, with schema.org providing the vocabulary for the data and JSON-LD constituting the format and transport for the data;
 * custom elements represent the presentation layer, configurable and separated from the data itself.

 ## Example